Belartale/burst-generate-files/README.md

 ```

 ### `pathToTemplate`
-This is the path for your template that will create.
+This is the path or array with your paths for your template that will create.

 ### `outputPath`
-This is the path for output files.
+This is the path or array with your paths for output files.

 ### `markers` *optional*
 This is the array to create lines into files.